 Furthermore, make sure that the image is clear, high quality, and embodies an element of your brand that you want people to connect with.
-My brand is bright and cheerful, so my image is in front of a hot pink wall with a big smile on my face.

 Bonus: The eye is drawn to colors that stand out, search for the term you’re adding to your display name and see what color palette is the most common.
 If you can, choose an image that will stand out from the other users so people are more drawn to you and likely to click!

-Your about me section
+Your “about me” section

-Back in the Myspace days your about me might have covered what your favorite TV shows and sports teams were, but in the days of using social media as an entrepreneur, you need to cover what benefits you’re going to provide your audience and a call to action.
+Back in the Myspace days your “about me” might have covered what your favorite TV shows and sports teams were, but in the days of using social media as an entrepreneur, you need to cover what benefits you’re going to provide your audience and a call to action.